-Rust Converters are suitable for use on any ferrous metals, iron or steel object such as a rusty car or other vehicles, trailers, fences & gates, iron railings and staircases, sheet metal, cast iron, outsides of water tanks, lawn mowers, boat decks, farm equipment, tractors etc. Rust Converters are not suitable for use on aluminium, copper, stainless steel or galvanized metal.
+Rust Converters are suitable for use on any ferrous metals, iron or steel object such as a rusty car or other vehicles, trailers, fences & gates, iron railings and staircases, sheet metal, cast iron, outsides of water tanks, lawn mowers, boat decks, farm equipment, tractors etc. They are not suitable for use on aluminium, copper, stainless steel or galvanized metal.

 How Do I Prepare The Surface for Application?

-Cleaning the surface will ensures that other surface contaminants do not interfere with the reaction of the rust converter on the rusted surface.
+Cleaning the surface will ensure that other surface contaminants do not interfere with the reaction of the rust converter on the rusted surface.
 If the surface is prone to salt water spray or de-icing salts, rinse the surface thoroughly with clean water, and allow it to dry prior to applying Rust Converter.

 How is Rust Converter applied?

-What is the coverage rate of Rust Converter
+What is the coverage rate?